peteroupc/peteroupc.github.io/graphics.md

 An interesting challenge for game developers, relating to designing games with classic graphics that run on an exceptional variety of modern and recent computers.

-Classic graphics here means two- or three-dimensional graphics achieved by video games from 1999 or earlier, before the _shader model_ of 3-D graphics programming became mainstream among game software.[^1]
+Classic graphics here means two- or three-dimensional graphics achieved by video games from 1999 or earlier, before the _shader model_ of 3-D graphics programming became mainstream among game software.

-Most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can render even high-quality classic graphics using only software &mdash; without relying on specialized video cards &mdash; at screen resolutions typically targeted by late-1990s games.[^2]
+Most desktop and laptop computers from 2010 on, and most smartphones from 2016 on, can render even high-quality classic graphics using only software &mdash; without relying on specialized video cards &mdash; at screen resolutions typically targeted by late-1990s games.[^1]

 The specification in this challenge sets an _upper bound_ on the kind of computer graphics that are of interest.
 Further constraints to graphics computation (such as memory, resource, color, resolution, or polygon limits) are highly encouraged.